-But it was American screen writer Peter Viertel who put Biarritz on the map in 1957 when he smuggled in his surfboard while filming The Sun Also Rises.
+But it was American screenwriter Peter Viertel who put Biarritz on the map in 1957 when he smuggled in his surfboard while filming The Sun Also Rises.
 Hemingway himself looked on as Viertel paddled out on his longboard and caught a wave on the Côte des Basques.
 From that day forward, glitzy casino goers and surfer dudes would come together to make Biarritz the jewel of France’s Atlantic Coast and the surf capital of Europe.
-Contributed by Bordeaux local Luxe Adventure Traveler.

-Moving eastward from the Nouvelle Aquitaine is the region of Occitanie, the second largest in mainland France and which has Toulouse as its capital.
-The bustling city contrasts with the warm, sunny beaches at the region’s other end and the majestic Pyrenee mountains that separates Occitanie from Spain.
+Moving eastward from the Nouvelle Aquitaine is the region of Occitanie, the second-largest in mainland France and which has Toulouse as its capital.
+The bustling city contrasts with the warm, sunny beaches at the region’s other end and the majestic Pyrenée mountains that separate Occitanie from Spain.
 From history to sand to food and wine, Occitanie seems to have it all.

 It has a small-town atmosphere and a sun-drench faded charm as well as two UNESCO world heritage sites (the Canal du Midi as well as the Basilica of St Sernin).
 You can people-watch in its main town plaza. go to the Opera, stroll the riverside path or hang out with the hipsters in the back street cafés.
 Toulouse is also a great connecting point for other parts of southwest France, with its own major airport and plentiful train connections.

-The town of Lourdes, to the southwest of Toulouse, has been a major pilgrimage destination for Roman Catholics since the Virgin Mary appeared in a grotto to a local girl named Bernadette.
+From Raoul Pino of I Live to Travel: Southwest of Toulouse, the town of Lourdes has been a major pilgrimage destination for Roman Catholics since the Virgin Mary appeared in a grotto to a local girl named Bernadette.
 It is a veritable meeting point for Catholics from around the world, both for the meaning of this apparition and for the healing waters from the spring of Lourdes (if you are Catholic do not miss the “pools”!).

 One of the first fortified towns of the region, Cordes prospered in the 13th and 14th centuries thanks to the weaving and leather industries.
 Today, 800 years later, the narrow, cobbled streets of Cordes are home to over 30 art galleries and artisan boutiques.
 One definitely worth a visit is Atelier de la Barbacane, where the owners sell their beautiful paintings and jewelry.

-For me, though, the beauty of Cordes-sur-Ciel can be found in the back streets.
-Each corner uncovers another idyllic view – medieval gateways invite you to wander through, flowers spill from pots alongside half-timbered houses and tranquility surrounds you.
+However, the beauty of Cordes-sur-Ciel can be found in the back streets.
+Each corner uncovers another idyllic view – medieval gateways invite you to wander through, flowers spill from pots alongside half-timbered houses and tranquillity surrounds you.